-N_port.
 See node port.

-NVS.
-See nonvolatile storage.
+NVS See nonvolatile storage.

-NVSRAM.
+NVSRAM

 Nonvolatile storage random access memory.
 See nonvolatile storage.

-Object Data Manager (ODM).
+Object Data Manager (ODM)

 An AIX proprietary storage mechanism for ASCII stanza files that are edited as part of configuring a drive into the kernel.

-ODM.
-See Object Data Manager.
+ODM See Object Data Manager.

-out-of-band.
+out-of-band

 Transmission of management protocols outside of the fibre-channel network, typically over Ethernet.

-partitioning.
+partitioning

 See storage partition.

+parity check

-parity check.
-(1) A test to determine whether the number of ones (or zeros) in an array of binary digits is odd or even.
-(2) A mathematical operation on the numerical representation of the information communicated between two pieces.
+A test to determine whether the number of ones (or zeros) in an array of binary digits is odd or even.

+A mathematical operation on the numerical representation of the information communicated between two pieces.
 For example, if parity is odd, any character represented by an even number has a bit added to it, making it odd, and an information receiver checks that each unit of information has an odd value.

-PCI local bus.
+PCI local bus

 See peripheral component interconnect local bus.

-PDF.
-See portable document format.
+PDF See portable document format.

-performance events.
+performance events

 Events related to thresholds set on storage area network (SAN) performance.

-peripheral component interconnect local bus (PCI local bus).
+peripheral component interconnect local bus (PCI local bus)

 A local bus for PCs, from Intel, that provides a high-speed data path between the CPU and up to 10 peripherals (video, disk, network, and so on).
+The PCI bus coexists in the PC with the Industry polling delay port A part of the system unit or remote controller to which cables for external devices (such as display stations, terminals, printers, switches, or external storage units) are attached.
+The port is an access point for data entry or exit.
+A device can contain one or more ports.

-The PCI bus coexists in the PC with the Industry Standard Architecture (ISA) or Extended Industry Standard Architecture (EISA) bus.
-ISA and EISA boards plug into an IA[®] or EISA slot, while high-speed PCI controllers plug into a PCI slot.
+Standard Architecture (ISA) or Extended Industry Standard Architecture (EISA) bus.
+ISA and EISA boards plug into an IA® or EISA slot, while high-speed PCI controllers plug into a PCI slot.
 See also Industry Standard Architecture, Extended Industry Standard Architecture.

-polling delay.
 The time in seconds between successive discovery processes during which discovery is inactive.